metaborg/devenv/README.md

 Then click the `Attach debugger` text in the console to attach the debugger and start debugging.

+Note that this enables debugging for any Gradle task that executes Java in an isolated way, including any (Java/Kotlin) compilation tasks that run in a separate process.
+Make sure to first build normally such that these tasks are no longer executed, then run your debugging configuration.

 If you are debugging tests, make sure that the test results are cleaned before by running `cleanTest`, otherwise Gradle may skip the test task.
 For example, run the following Gradle tasks as part of the run configuration:

     :spoofax3.lwb.root:spoofax.dynamicloading:cleanTest :spoofax3.lwb.root:spoofax.dynamicloading:test